By appointment only: Pre-register October 15, 2020, to January 10, 2021!

 Bring hard copies of your CV and Cover Letter with you to the convention, and come with questions about revising all portions of your application and about the academic job interview process.
 Mentees working on Cover Letters or Mock Interviews must bring a copy of a job ad with them to the Job Clinic.

-We are excited to offer the new Publishing Mentorship Program, in which we will pair senior faculty with emerging scholars in a similar research area.
-After meeting at the 50th Anniversary Convention, the senior scholar can offer guidance throughout the year on an article that the emerging scholar is hoping to publish.
+We are excited to offer once again the Publishing Mentorship Program, in which we will pair senior faculty with emerging scholars in a similar research area.
+After meeting at the 2021 Convention in Philadelphia, the senior scholar can offer guidance throughout the year on an article that the emerging scholar is hoping to publish.
 The arrangement would be at the discretion of the mentor and mentee, but the mentor might be willing to read a draft or suggest possible venues for publication.